 Hybrid environments allow teams to meet in person and collaborate outside of video calls, while still giving everyone space to reduce commute times and improve work-life balance.

+In the hybrid workplace settings, employees can enjoy the best of both worlds, namely face-to-face interactions and the flexibility of remote work.
 Still, hybrid work doesn’t come without its challenges and communication remains a significant issue for teams.
-Here are a few ways to close the communication gap within your company to maximize hybrid work and productivity.
+Here are a few ways to close the communication gap within your company to maximize hybrid work and productivity in these evolving hybrid work environments.

 Establish when employees are in the office

-A hybrid schedule is valuable for respecting very employees’ preferences and needs, but this can make in-person communication challenging.
-If someone only works at the office on Tuesdays and Thursdays, they’ll have a hard time scheduling an in-person meeting on Mondays and Wednesdays—and if you still rely on this face-to-face connection time, you may find a gap in communication.
+A hybrid work schedule is valuable for respecting every employee’s preferences and needs, but this can make in-person communication challenging.
+If someone follows a hybrid work model with office days from Tuesdays to Thursdays, they’ll have a hard time scheduling an in-person meeting on Mondays and Fridays.
+If you still rely on this face-to-face connection time, you may find a gap in communication.

 The same Gallup survey found that, while 38 percent of employees want to choose their own remote schedules, the remaining 62 percent prefer some structure.
 The challenge is figuring out what that structure is.
 Here are a few real-life examples of what your employees might want: